StavrosKlaoudatos/Chemistry/README.md

 wikipedia
 pandas

-This is my record: It took me exactly 7:41 seconds to code the Chemistry.py script without any prior experience with Tkinter!
+This is my record: It took me exactly 7:41 minutes to code the Chemistry.py script without any prior experience with Tkinter!